GUDHI/gudhi-devel/src/python/doc/tangential_complex_user.rst

     tc.fix_inconsistencies_using_perturbation(10, 60)
     if tc.num_inconsistent_simplices() == 0:
-        print('Inconsistencies has been fixed.')
+        print('Inconsistencies have been fixed.')

 The output is:

 .. testoutput::

     Tangential contains 4 vertices.
-    Inconsistencies has been fixed.
+    Inconsistencies have been fixed.